dimanech/atom-fellowship/README.md

 For configuring fellows you need to provide array with 3 values

 * String with Regex.
 Used to much needed file.
-* String with that differs one fellow to another.
+* String for replace.
 Used to replace path in files.
-This should be delta of path trough all fellows.
+As usual this is folders names.
-* Optional string for replace.
-Most cases this is namespace for file name.
+* String for replace.
+Most cases this is some namespace.
+As usual this is file extension or namespace.

-Note: If you have problems with **escape sequences**, you can add this string manually in `Application: Open you config`.

 ### Examples